Vijay is on track to save $860 per year with his heat pump hot water unit.

-Powrhouse helped Vijay install an Aquatech 270L Dynamic X8 in November 2023.
+Powrhouse install an Aquatech 270L Dynamic X8 at Vijay’s place in November 2023.

 The remarkable outcome from this case study is that Vijay only has 2 people in the home.
-People with 3, 4, 5 or even more in the home stand to save even more by switching to heat pump hot water.
+Households with more people in the home will have even greater savings by switching to heat pump hot water.

 Gas Bills Down 👇